adamkurth/reborn_dev/doc/source/installation.rst

 Dependencies
 ------------

-As of 2020, reborn is only tested with Python 3, because Python 2 is `finally dead <https://www.python.org/doc/sunset-python-2/>`_ .
+As of 2020, reborn is only tested with Python 3, because `Python 2 is finally dead <https://www.python.org/doc/sunset-python-2/>`_.
 The `environment.yml` file lists all of the packages that are installed upon regular testing of reborn, which might be understood as the complete list of dependencies.
 Here are the current contents of that file:

 .. literalinclude:: ../../environment.yml

-You can import many reborn modules without installing *all* of these dependencies, but there is little reason to install only a subset of them if you use a good package manager.
+You can import many reborn modules without installing *all* of these dependencies, but if you use a good package manager there is little reason to avoid installing all of them.

 Miniconda
 ---------

 `Miniconda <https://conda.io/miniconda.html>`_ is a reliable and lightweight distribution of python that is known to work well with reborn.
-The `Conda <https://conda.io/docs/>`_ package manager that comes with it makes it fast and easy to install the dependencies of reborn.
-You might consider making a trial `conda environment <https://conda.io/docs/user-guide/tasks/manage-environments.html>`_ to check that everything works well, since packages like opengl, opencl, pyqt are complex and may have conflicting requirments (however, not many problems have been noticed at least since 2019).
-The simplest way to setup a proper conda environment is to execute the following (in the base directory of the reborn respository):
+The `Conda <https://conda.io/docs/>`_ package manager that comes with it makes it fast and easy to install and maintain the dependencies of reborn.
+It is recommended that you first make a trial `conda environment <https://conda.io/docs/user-guide/tasks/manage-environments.html>`_ to check that there are no conflicts between dependencies.
+The simplest way to setup a conda environment with all the needed reborn dependencies is to execute the following in the base directory of the reborn git repository:

 .. code-block:: bash

-    conda env create -f environment.yml
+    conda env create --name reborn --file environment.yml

-The above line will create a conda environment named `reborn`, and you will need to activate that environment in the following way:
+The above line will create the conda environment named `reborn`.
+You will need to *activate* that environment whenever you want to use it:

 .. code-block:: bash

     conda activate reborn

-The `conda activate` often does not work, in which case you might try the following instead:
+If the above line fails to activate the environment, you might try this instead:

 .. code-block:: bash

     source activate reborn

-If you don't want to create a new environment named `reborn`, you can instead add all of the packages in the `environment.yml` file to the default `base` environment (or to any other environment you specify with the `name` flag):
+If you are happy with the above `reborn` environment, you may wish to avoid the activation step by installing all the dependencies in the default `base` conda environment:

 .. code-block:: bash

     conda env update --name base --file environment.yml

-You can of course install all of the necessary packages manually by other means.

 Linux notes
 -----------